TareqK/Compiler-Construction-Course/Notes/semantics.markdown

 > Binding Time : The time during the translation(compilation) process
 > when the attribute is computed and associated to the name.

-There are 2 kinds of binding times.
+There are 3 kinds of binding times.

 1. Static Binding : binding which occurs before execution.
 We call those attributes static attributes.
+An example of a language that uses this is FORTRAN.

 2. Dynamic Binding : binding which occurs during execution.
+An example of a language that uses this is LISP.

+3. Mixed Binding :  A mix of both approaches.
+Some attributes are bound dynamically, while some are bound statically.
+An example of a language that uses this is C.

 Examples :